ethanwood17/nfjs-2019-notes/README.md

 Venkat advises skipping over LTS versions if you have the time and feel like it.
 The reason is that the LTS actually works differently than a lot of people think.
 Apparently, Oracle will support the LTS version AND all version above it up until the next LTS version for 3 years.
 So, 11 is an LTS version.
 You upgrade to 12, you get LTS for 3 years, at which point you have to upgrade to the next LTS version (14 or whatever).
 So really, you lose nothing by passing the LTS version.

 ## Domain Driven Serverless Design
 ***Matt Stine***

-**Note: This talk was somewhat interesting, but ultimately not very helpful.**

 Heroku was one of the first places to fully flesh out the idea of an application platform, creating something called the 12 factor application (don't know what that is).